cs824655/node-cdb-customized/README.md

 * Writable is not an EventEmitter
 * Using `getIterator()` instead of `getNext()`
 * Using 64 bits for pointers and hash-values
+* Writable and Readable are classes and therefore begin with a capital letter
+* Converting keys to buffers - not hashing utf8 strings directly (with `charCodeAt()`)

 ## Changes from v1.0.0
 * Renamed `getRecord()` to `get()`